 Torrenting On All Servers

 The ideal case scenario is a VPN service that allows you to torrent on every single server in its offer.
 Unfortunately, this is not the case with CyberGhost.
-Namely, only some of its servers can handle the massive P2P traffic and none of them is located in the US.
-So, if you can’t connect to any other server, you pretty much won’t be able to download torrents in the US.
+Namely, only some of its servers can handle the massive P2P traffic.
+The VPN provider does not feature any P2P servers in the US, Russia, Hong Kong, Singapore, and Australia for legal reasons.
+Users in those countries, however, can use outside servers to download torrents.